Fadzuhasny Juraimi

-Fadzuhasny Juraimi (born 3 September 1979) is a retired Singaporean footballer for S-League and also the Singapore national football team.
-He is currently coaching Singapore U19.
+Mohamed Fadzuhasny bin Juraimi (born 3 September 1979) is a Singaporean football coach and former player.
+He is currently the assistant coach of the Singapore Under-20 national team and the Singapore Premier League club Young Lions.

 He is a natural striker who is known for his volleys and clinical finishing.

 Club career

 International career

 He made his debut for the Singapore in 2001.